-1 Brahms, L. & Crowley, K. (in press).
-Making in the Museum: Launching a learning trajectory in an informal setting.
+Brahms, L. & Crowley, K. (in press).
+Learning to Make in the Museum: The Role of Maker Educators.
 In K. Pepler, E. Halverson, & Y. Kafai (Eds).
 Makeology in K-12, Higher, and Informal Education: The Maker Movement and the Future of Learning.
 Routledge.